 It is known that sleep is vital to our normal daily functioning, and that a lack of proper nightly sleep can seriously affect our cognition and general well-being.
 For instance, Medical News Today recently covered a study that linked disturbed sleep with dementia, and another that investigated the correlation between attention deficit hyperactivity disorder and sleeplessness.

 Yet many of the mechanisms underlying the impact of sleeping patterns on behavioral and cognitive disorders remain unknown.

 Sleep falls into two categories: non-rapid eye movement (NREM) sleep and rapid eye movement (REM) sleep.
 Scientists have also identified four different phases in which sleep occurs.
-Each of these is characterized by different brain activity types.
+Each of these is

 - Stage one NREM.
 This refers to the transition from a state of wakefulness to a state of sleep, during which normal brain activity slows down.
 It is a stage of light sleep, from which one can easily be awoken.

 - Stage two NREM.
 This is also a stage of light sleep, yet it is slightly deeper than the one before.
 This stage is also transitional – this time from the light initial sleep to a state of deep sleep.
 It is characterized by short bursts of electrical activity, some of which are known as “sleep spindles.”